dariusjvc/solana-escrow-gambling/README.md

 ```
 $HOME/.config/solana/id.json
 ```
-This file replaces the previous `payer.json`.
-And it should have enough SOL for transaction fees.
+This file represents both the payer and the account of the player1.
+It should have enough SOL for transaction fees.
 Additionally, two more wallets are used by the program:
 ```
 /wallets/